 Throughout history, bears have played many roles to mankind.
 They’ve been ruthless killers to be feared and fought.
-At other times, we’ve worshiped them.
+At other times, we’ve worshipped them.
 And sometimes we’ve just thought they were cuddly, captured them.
 Forced them to do tricks.

 But what do we really know about them, beyond the fact that they’re furry, strong.
 Enjoy sleeping through the winter?
 Well…